Steeven9/ScheduleTweetBot/README.md

 If you don't see the slash command in your server, wait around one hour to allow it to sync, or check that you invited the bot with the `applications.commands` scope.

-The most recent tweet is saved each time so you won't see the same one twice;
+The already scraped tweets and spaces are saved each time so you won't see the same one twice;
-by default the ID is written in the `config/holotweetbot.ini` file (configurable in `main.py` as well).
+by default the IDs are written in the `config/[NAME]_tweets.ini` and `config/[NAME]_spaces.ini` files (configurable in `main.py` as well).

 ## Docker?
 Docker

 Create a `.env` file with the environment variables above, then build or pull the image and run it:

-`docker build . -t holotweetbot` or `docker pull steeven9/holotweetbot`
+`docker build . -t scheduletweetbot` or `docker pull steeven9/scheduletweetbot:[NAME]`

-`docker run --name holotweetbot --env-file .env holotweetbot`
+`docker run --name scheduletweetbot --env-file .env scheduletweetbot`